Austin Lingo: Ultimate Fighting Championship

-In his promotional debut, Lingo faced fellow newcomer Youssef Zalal on February 8, 2020 at UFC 247.
+In his promotional debut, Lingo faced fellow newcomer Youssef Zalal on February 8, 2020, at UFC 247.
 He lost the fight via unanimous decision.

-Lingo faced Jacob Kilburn on January 16, 2021 at UFC on ABC: Holloway vs. Kattar.
+Lingo faced Jacob Kilburn on January 16, 2021, at UFC on ABC 1.
 He won the bout in convincing fashion via unanimous decision.

-Lingo faced Luis Saldaña on August 21, 2021 at UFC on ESPN: Cannonier vs. Gastelum.
+Lingo faced Luis Saldaña on August 21, 2021, at UFC on ESPN 29.
 He won the fight via unanimous decision.

-Lingo was scheduled to face Jonathan Pearce on February 19, 2022 at UFC Fight Night 201.
+Lingo was scheduled to face Jonathan Pearce on February 19, 2022, at UFC Fight Night 201.
 However, Lingo pulled out due to undisclosed reasons.

-Lingo was scheduled to face David Onama on July 9, 2022 at UFC on ESPN 39.
+As the last fight of his prevailing contract, Lingo was scheduled to face David Onama on July 9, 2022, at UFC on ESPN 39.
 However, Lingo pulled out during fight week.

-Lingo was expected to face Ricardo Ramos in a featherweight bout on March 11, 2023 at UFC Fight Night 221.
+As the first fight of his new multi-fight contract, Lingo was expected to face Ricardo Ramos in a featherweight bout on March 11, 2023, at UFC Fight Night 221.
 However, the bout was cancelled after Ramos weighed in at 154 pounds, eight pounds over the featherweight non-title fight limit.